qizongtai/CallingCard_pipelineV1/README.md

 1. In your experiment directory, make three subdirectories named raw/, output_and_analysis/, and scripts/.
 Put your unzipped fastq data in the raw directory.
 Name the files combined_R1.fastq etc. (this naming is not required, but then you will not have to change any options from the example shells)

 2. In the scripts directory, make a barcodes.txt file with the format: experiment name \t primer barcode \t transposon barcode 1, transposon barcode 2, ... transposon barcode M \n.
-There is an example of a barcodes.txt file here: /example_bash_scripts/
+There is an example of a barcodes.txt file here: CallingCard_pipelineV1/example_bash_scripts/

-# From the directory
+# Example Scripts

-/opt/apps/labs/rmlab/code/rmitra/mammalian_cc_tools/ccf_tools_v1.0/bash_scripts/example_human_scripts
+From the directory: CallingCard_pipelineV1/exmpale_bash_scripts/human

 copy map_reads.sh, split_reads.sh and make_ccffile.sh to your scripts/ folder in your experiment directory.
 Open split_reads to make sure the 3' end transposon sequence matches your experiment and double check the file names.
 Open map_reads.sh to make sure the mapping parameters are correct.
 [For the analysis of AAV experiments, copy map_reads_aav.sh and split_reads_aav.sh]